One of Enduro Bites’ Best-Kept Secrets

 It Keeps You Lean

 Also, because MCT’s are sent to the liver and immediately converted for fuel, they are less likely to be stored as body fat compared to other dietary fats.
 Some research also shows that medium-chain fatty acids have thyroid-stimulating effects, which can further stimulate metabolism to help you stay lean.

-Virgin coconut oil can be used for most mid-temperature cooking, but it is not suitable for high temperature cooking since it has relatively low smoke point of about 350 degrees F (171 C).
-It is, however, un-freezable— which means Enduro Bites do great in backcountry backpacks or fresh out of the freezer on hot days.
+Virgin coconut oil can be used for most mid-temperature cooking, but it is not suitable for high-temperature cooking since it has a relatively low smoke point of about 350 degrees F (171 C).
+It does, however, have a very low freezing point — which means Enduro Bites do great in backcountry backpacks and fresh out of the freezer on hot days.
 They’ll always be soft and chewy!

 Not all coconut oils are created equal.
-Beware hydrogenated versions, since the process produces a trans-fat.
-Trans-fats have been associated with heart disease because they increase LDL (bad) cholesterol and hinder the body’s ability to utilize (good) HDL.
+Beware of hydrogenated versions because the process produces a trans-fat.
+Trans-fats have been associated with heart disease as they increase LDL (bad) cholesterol and hinder the body’s ability to utilize (good) HDL.

 Also, look out for commercial coconut oils that have been refined, bleached, and deodorized, all of which can contribute unwanted solvents and other undesirable chemicals.
 Choosing organic varieties is the best way to keep your coconut oil pure!